 - By giving breast milk only and no other liquids or solids (exclusive breastfeeding)

-- By preventing HIV infection of the mother (safe sex) during the breastfeeding period
+- By practising safe sex during the breastfeeding period

 - By good breastfeeding management to avoid mastitis or breast abscess